Hometown: Buenos Aires, Argentina

 - In 1991, he was tested positive in using cocaine and was handed a 15-month suspension.

 - In 1992, he left Napoli to join Sevilla of Spain, where he played for a year.
 And later, joined Newell’s Old Boys.

 - In the 1994 FIFA World Cup, he played just two games; scoring one goal before failing an ephedrine drug test, and was, hence, ousted from the tournament.
 This also marked the end of his International career.

 - In 1995, he returned to Boca Juniors and played with the club for two years, before announcing his retirement in 1997 on the eve of his birthday.

-- Since the 1980s he was a drug addict which negatively affected his performance and health.
+- Since the 1980s he was a drug addict, which affected both his performance and health.
 In 2004, he suffered a major myocardial infarction following a cocaine overdose.

 - In 2000, he was named the “Player of the Century” along with Brazilian legend Pele.

-- In 2004, he and Claudia Villafane got divorced.
-In the proceedings, he confirmed having an illegitimate son, Diego Sinagra, who presently is a footballer in Italy.
+- In 2004, Maradona and Claudia Villafane divorced.
+In the proceedings, he confirmed having an illegitimate son, Diego Sinagra, who is a footballer in Italy.
 He also accepted of having an illegitimate daughter Jana Maradona with Valeria Sabalain.

 - In 2008, his daughter Giannina married the Argentine footballer Sergio Aguero who later separated in 2013.

 - In 2009, Italian authorities declared that he owed $45 million (₹306 Crore) in unpaid taxes, penalties, charges and interest.
 He paid just $48,000 (₹33 Lakh), 2 luxury watches and a set of earrings.

 - He was the head coach of Argentina in the 2010 FIFA World Cup.

 - In 2017, he accused his two daughters and his ex-wife of stealing $4.5million from him and asked them to be jailed.